Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model: Methodology

 \subsection{Development of the exponentiated composite Inverse Gamma-Pareto distribution}

 Now suppose a power transformation is applied to random variable $X$, say $Y = g(X) = X^{1/\eta}$, where $g$ is monotone increasing for any $\eta>0$.
 Also, $X = g^{-1}(Y) = Y^{\eta}$.
 For any $\eta>0$, $g^{-1}(y) = y^{\eta}$ has continuous derivative on $(0,\infty)$.
-Then the probability density function of $Y$ is given by: It can be easily shown that the above density function for exponentiated composite Inverse-Gamma Pareto model is continuous and differentiable on the support $(0,\infty)$.
+Then the probability density function of $Y$ is given by: It can be easily shown that the above density function for exponentiated composite IG-Pareto model is continuous and differentiable on the support $(0,\infty)$.
 The motivation for developing exponentiated IG-Pareto model as an improvement of IG-Pareto model for loss data modeling is shown in Figure 1 and 2.
 Two different values for $\theta$ are chosen as 5 (Figure 1) and 10 (Figure 2).
-For each $\theta$ value, three $\eta$ values $1,5$ and $10$ are chosen, where $\eta = 1$ corresponds to the original one-parameter Inverse-Gamma Pareto composite.
-The figures indicate the composite exponentiated Inverse-Gamma Pareto model provides more flexibility to the one-parameter Inverse-Gamma Pareto model due to the introduction of the power parameter $\eta$.
-For fixed value of $\theta$, the mode of the composite exponentiated Inverse-Gamma Pareto increases as $\eta$ increases.
+For each $\theta$ value, three $\eta$ values $1,5$ and $10$ are chosen, where $\eta = 1$ corresponds to the original one-parameter IG-Pareto composite model.
+The figures indicate the composite exponentiated IG-Pareto model provides more flexibility to the one-parameter IG-Pareto model due to the introduction of the power parameter $\eta$.
+For fixed value of $\theta$, the mode of the composite exponentiated IG-Pareto increases as $\eta$ increases.
+In an insurance context, one of the important topics is to maximize its benefit.
+Given a insurance policy limit $b$ and a pdf $f_Y(y)$ associated with a loss random variable $Y$, the limited loss random variable $Y \wedge b$ is defined as following: